erikronstrom/teoria/README.md

 ### teoria.scale(tonic, scale)
  - Sugar function for constructing a new `Scale` object

-#### Scale.notes()
+#### Scale.pitches()
- - Returns an array of `Note`s which is the scale's notes
+ - Returns an array of `Pitch`s which is the scale's pitches

 #### Scale.name
  - The name of the scale (if available).
 Type `string` or `undefined`

 #### Scale.tonic
- - The `Note` which is the scale's tonic
+ - The `Pitch` which is the scale's tonic

 #### Scale#simple()
- - Returns an `Array` of only the notes' names, not the full `Note` objects.
+ - Returns an `Array` of only the pitches' names, not the full `Pitch` objects.

 #### Scale#type()
- - Returns the type of the scale, depending on the number of notes.
+ - Returns the type of the scale, depending on the number of pitches.
  A scale of length x gives y:
   - 2 gives 'ditonic'
   - 3 gives 'tritonic'